-Minimize the stress of interviewing with our free Interview Questionnaire Form.
+Minimize the stress of interviewing with our free Interview Questionnaire Guide.

 Interviewing can be just as much of a challenge for the interviewer as it is for the prospect being recruited.
 Deciding what to ask, when to ask it, and what not to ask is no simple task.

-The Interview Questionnaire Form is made up of six sections: Basic Questions, Behavioral Questions, Salary Questions, Career Development Questions, Scenario Questions, and Questions you shouldn’t ask.
+The Interview Questionnaire Guide is made up of six sections: Basic Questions, Behavioral Questions, Salary Questions, Career Development Questions, Scenario Questions, and Questions you shouldn’t ask.